Combinatorial Gray codes-an updated survey: Preliminaries

 \subsection{Posets and polytopes}

 Interestingly, many flip graphs can be equipped with a poset structure.
 For example, the hypercube is the cover graph of the Boolean lattice, the permutahedron is the cover graph of the weak Bruhat order of the symmetric group~$S_n$, and the associahedron is the cover graph of the Tamari lattice (recall Figure~\ref{fig:flip}~(a)+(d)+(f)).
 Moreover, many flip graphs are skeleta of high-dimensional polytopes, including the aforementioned hypercube, permutahedron and associahedron.
 These observations link the Gray code problem to order theory and geometry, enabling us to apply tools and insights from those areas.
-Most importantly, this allows broad generalization of the classes of flip graphs under investigation, and unification of several known Gray code results through a common lens:
+For example, Balinski's theorem yields information about the connectivity of the flip graph based on the dimension of the polytope.
+Also, the geometric viewpoint can be used to justify the choice of `small change' condition used in a Gray code for a particular set of objects: The change is small if and only if it corresponds to walking along an edge of the polytope (see Section~\ref{sec:01} below).
+Furthermore, this allows broad generalization of the classes of flip graphs under investigation, and unification of several known Gray code results through a common lens:

-\begin{itemize}[leftmargin=5mm, noitemsep, topsep=3pt plus 3pt] \item The hypercube, permutahedron and associahedron arise as cover graphs of quotients of lattice congruences of the symmetric group~$S_n$~\cite{MR3221544}, and the corresponding polytopes are known as \emph{quotientopes}~\cite{MR3964495,padrol_pilaud_ritter_2021}.
+\begin{itemize}[leftmargin=5mm, noitemsep, topsep=3pt plus 3pt] \item The hypercube, permutahedron and associahedron arise as cover graphs of quotients of lattice congruences of the symmetric group~$S_n$~\cite{MR3221544}, and the corresponding polytopes are known as \emph{quotientopes}~\cite{MR3964495,MR4584712}.
 This is a family of $2^{2^{n(1+o(1))}}$ many flip graphs, and there is a simple greedy algorithm for computing a Hamilton path in each of them~\cite{MR4344032}, which yields a unified description of several known Gray codes for bitstrings, permutations, binary trees, set partitions, rectangulations etc.~\cite{MR4391718}.

 \item \emph{Graph associahedra}, introduced by Carr and Devadoss~\cite{MR2239078,MR2479448} and Postnikov~\cite{MR2487491}, are another large class of polytopes that generalize hypercube, permutahedron and associahedron.
-They yield a family of $2^{n^2/2(1+o(1))}$ many flip graphs, most of which have a Hamilton cycle~\cite{MR3383157,cardinal_merino_muetze_2021}.
+They yield a family of $2^{n^2/2(1+o(1))}$ many flip graphs, most of which have a Hamilton cycle~\cite{MR3383157,MR4415121}.